rwuhrman/unified-shared-services-management/pages/ssgb.md

 ---
 layout: council
 title: Shared Solutions Governance Board
+description: <B>Role of the Shared Solutions Governance Board (SSGB)</B>
+permalink: /ssgb/
+---

-description: <B>Role of the Shared Solutions Governance Board (SSGB)</B><BR><BR>The Shared Solutions Governance Board (SSGB) is the primary executive body responsible for advising the Shared Service Policy Officer (SSPO) on the development of shared solutions policies in pursuit of the shared solutions mission and successful achievement of shared solutions vision and goals.
+The Shared Solutions Governance Board (SSGB) is the primary executive body responsible for advising the Shared Service Policy Officer (SSPO) on the development of shared solutions policies in pursuit of the shared solutions mission and successful achievement of shared solutions vision and goals.
 Membership includes executives from across the Federal enterprise to provide a broad perspective on opportunities, concerns, and policies related to shared solutions.
 The SSGB collaborates with organizations and stakeholders across the federal government to identify solutions that deliver the best value to taxpayers and support efficient government.
-permalink: /ssgb/
----

 | Representation     | Name           |
 | ------------- |-------------|
 | OMB - Shared Services Policy Officer    | Lesley Field |